joint-online-judge/JOJ3/README.md

 ### Sandbox

 Run the commands in `go-judge` and output the `ExecutorResult` slice.
+Note: we communicate with `go-judge` using gRPC, which means `go-judge` can run anywhere as the gRPC connection can be established.
+In deployment, `go-judge` runs in the host machine of the Gitea runner.

 ## Parsers (under `/internal/parsers`)